tsunami416604/azure-docs.hu-hu/articles/virtual-machines/extensions/dsc-template.md

 ### <a name="duplicate-configurationarguments"></a>Ismétlődő ConfigurationArguments

-A "" duplikált{0}argumentumok találhatók a nyilvános és a védett configurationArguments is "
+A "" duplikált argumentumok találhatók {0} a nyilvános és a védett configurationArguments is "

 **Probléma**: a nyilvános beállításokban található *ConfigurationArguments* és a védett beállítások *ConfigurationArguments* azonos nevű tulajdonságokkal rendelkeznek.